-1. the preparation of the syllabus, the course materials, portfolio assignments, and the implementation of them by the instructors smoothly,

-2. selecting, preparing, distributing and evaluating materials for each level (A1-A2-B1 in CEFR) / (corresponding to a range from 22-29, 30-42, 43-58 on the GSE) to be used inside or outside the classroom,

-3. preparing weekly, quarterly and annual course syllabi for each level in parallel with the Common European Framework of Languages (CEFR) / GSE,

-4. determining and announcing the deadlines for portfolio assignments, and ensuring their application,

-5. doing regular meetings with instructors of each level for which the coordinators are responsible and ensuring that the syllabus / curriculum is implemented simultaneously in all classes,
+- 1. the preparation of the syllabus, the course materials, portfolio assignments, and the implementation of them by the instructors smoothly, - 2. selecting, preparing, distributing and evaluating materials for each level (A1-A2-B1 in CEFR) to be used inside or outside the classroom. - 3. preparing weekly, quarterly and annual course syllabi for each level in parallel with the Common European Framework of Languages (CEFR), - 4. determining and announcing the deadlines for portfolio assignments, and ensuring their application, - 5. doing regular meetings with instructors of each level for which the coordinators are responsible and ensuring that the syllabus / curriculum is implemented simultaneously in all classes, - 6. being continuously in contact with Testing and Assessment Unit to report changes in the program / curriculum (if any), - 7. receiving feedback from the instructors about the program and portfolio studies throughout the year and making the necessary arrangements in line with this feedback, - 8. cooperating with other units and following their activities, - 9. attending regular meetings with the instructors, making announcements about the weekly and quarterly programs, gathering and considering the instructors' suggestions / complaints, - 10. keeping track of the innovations done in the field in accordance with the vision of Gazi University CFL and reflecting them to the weekly / quarterly / annual program. - The coordinators of the preparatory classes of Arabic, German and French are responsible for fulfilling all duties and responsibilities of Program and Material Development unit.

-6. being continuously in contact with Testing and Assessment Unit to report changes in the program / curriculum (if any),
+Testing and Assessment Unit

-7. receiving feedback from the instructors about the program and portfolio studies throughout the year and making the necessary arrangements in line with this feedback,

-8. cooperating with other units and following their activities,

-9. attending regular meetings with the instructors, making announcements about the weekly and quarterly programs, gathering and considering the instructors' suggestions / complaints,

-10. keeping track of the innovations done in the field in accordance with the vision of Gazi University CFL and reflecting them to the weekly / quarterly / annual program.

-The coordinators of the preparatory classes of Arabic, German and French are responsible for fulfilling all duties and responsibilities of Program and Material Development unit.

-TESTING AND ASSESSMENT UNIT